y2mk1ng/AP-CCNter/README.md

 2. The documents you may need according to your membership in AP-CCN.

-3. The ballot the match your membership if there is any election.
+3. The ballot that match your membership if there is any election.

 ### Usage